lonegunmanb/agentfarm/README.md

 ### 4.2 Agent Comrades
 Agent Comrade processes embody revolutionary discipline through their state cycle:

-1. **Startup & Registration**: Process awakens, connects to Central Committee through Agent SDK and declares service to the collective
+1. **Startup & Unified Registration**: Process awakens, connects to Central Committee through Agent SDK and declares service to the collective.
+The Central Committee intelligently handles whether this is a new registration or reconnection, automatically resuming work if the agent's role currently holds the barrel.
 2. **Waiting (Disciplined Readiness)**: After successful registration, enters respectful waiting state for orders from the Central Committee
 3. **Revolution in Progress (Working)**: After receiving "activation" orders, begins productive work in service to the collective
 4. **Yielding (Revolutionary Transfer)**: After completing labor assignment, calls yield(target_role, progress_report) function provided by Agent SDK to serve the next phase of collective work